aakash-rajur/offload/README.md

   ```

 ### consumer.js
-consume your function by passing your arguments parcelled into an object and a callback that will receive you updates, as parcelled objects
+consume your function by passing your arguments parcelled into an object first, and then a callback that will receive your updates again, as parcelled objects.
 ```jsx harmony
 import {getInstance} from "offload";